NickMcConnell/AngbandPlus/docs/attack.rst

 temporary resistance are both effective simultaneously.

 Elemental attacks also have a chance to damage wielded equipment or destroy items in the character's inventory.
-Fire attacks destroy scrolls, staves, magic books and arrows.
-Acid attacks destroy scrolls, staves, arrows, bolts and can damage armor.
+Fire attacks destroy scrolls, devices, magic books and arrows.
+Acid attacks destroy scrolls, devices, arrows, bolts and can damage armor.
 Electricity attacks can destroy wands, rods, rings and amulets.
 Cold attacks can destroy potions.
 Items in your inventory get a saving throw, and they are unharmed if they pass it.
 Having resistance to